Latisse and Alternatives for Eyebrow Hair Growth

 - Bimatoprost (with brand names such as Latisse, Careprost and Lumigan)

 - Travoprost (Brand name: Travatan)

 - Latanoprost (Brand name: Xalatan)

-All these prostaglandins come with different prices and different concentrations, but according to the American Academy of Optometry, all three ophthalmic drugs (bimatoprost, latanoprost, and travoprost) are effective treatments for increasing eyelash growth.
+All of these prostaglandins are available in different concentrations and available at different prices.
+According to the American Academy of Optometry, all three ophthalmic drugs (bimatoprost, latanoprost, and travoprost) are effective treatments for the goal of increasing eyelash growth.

 - Topical Bimatoprost for the Treatment of Eyebrow Hypotrichosis